MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 az login
 ```

-This prompts you to log in with an authentication code via a website.
+This command prompts you to log in with an authentication code via a website.
 There are ways to log in non-interactively,
 which are covered in detail in [Log in with Azure CLI 2.0](authenticate-azure-cli.md).

 ## Common commands